 Thomas Josef Roth

 was born in Frankfurt, Germany where he was a student and assistant of the renowned avant-garde filmmaker Peter Kubelka at the Städelschule State Academy of Fine Arts.
-He is the recipient of a Fulbright Scholarship for The New School University in New York City and a one-year Artist Residency in London.
+He received a Fulbright Scholarship for The New School University in New York City where he then lived for ten years.
+Afterwards he received a one-year Artist Residency in London.

 His narrative films A Wishing Woman (2003), Creation (1999), The Armor (1993), and Hildegard von Bingen (1991, in collaboration with Laura Padgett) have been shown in many film festivals in Europe and the US and won several awards.

 The Armor premiered 1993 in Rome, Italy, played at Cinequest Festival in San José, California, USA at the Main Forum of Arsenals Festivals in Riga, Latvia and won the "Gold Award for Best Feature" at the Philafilm-Philadelphia International Film Festival.
 His next feature film A Wishing Woman won 2003 the Festival Director's Award at MethodFest in Los Angeles.
 The Los Angeles Times called the film in a review "risky, visionary, imaginative".

 His documentary The Voice of Nothingness - Zen Buddhism and the Kyoto School Philosophy was selected by the London Raindance International Film Festival 2015 and the Princeton Independent Film Festival 2016.
 Nietzsche in Sils Maria (2018) premiered at the Nietzsche-Kolloquium in Sils Maria, Switzerland.
 Both films are available for universities via Alexander Street Press/ProQuest.